Interlibrary Loan is available to current University of Chicago faculty, students, and staff.

 OCLC requests directed to either CGU or KEH (our CALL Union List symbol) will be fulfilled by Interlibrary Loan.

 The D'Angelo Law Library occasionally handles interlibrary loan requests from Chicago Association of Law Libraries (CALL) member institutions directly.
-Inquiries may be directed to lawILL@lib.uchicago.edu or to D'Angelo Law Reference at (773) 702-9631.
+Inquiries may be directed to lawILL@lib.uchicago.edu or to the D'Angelo Law Library Reference Desk at (773) 702-9631.
 The requester will be notified within two business days as to whether the item will be lent.
 The loan period is 30 days.

 Lending requests will not be granted to individuals.
 Interlibrary loan services are only available to other libraries.